 An account-based marketing approach might be just the method to end this madness.
 According to Forrester, while there is still a growing trend of researching online, with the study showing 74 percent of business buyers do more than half their research online, almost 90 percent of purchases remain in the hands of a salesperson.

-In order to align marketing projects with sales, while maintaining a focus on the customer, more marketers are using account-based marketing.
+In order to align marketing management with sales, while maintaining a focus on the customer, more marketers are using account-based marketing.
 If you’re interested in ramping up your marketing successes, read on.

 How to Define Account-Based Marketing